zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_{p,c} \right]
 $$

 We can see that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
 This tells us that the higher a player's total Z-score is, the better they are for fantasy, at least under the assumptions we have made.

-This seems like a compelling case for Z-scores as a heuristic.
-So what's my problem with them?

-## 3.The flaw of Z-scores
+That's a decemt case for using Z-scores!

+## 3. Modifying assumptions for Head-to-Head

+Let's look into the optimal metric for "Head-to-Head: Each Category."
+It is much simpler to analyze than the other head-to-head format, "Most Categories"

-Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
-That's not the case at all in reality- head-to-head matchups are weekly affairs, and performances can vary significantly from one week to the next.
-We should have been randomly sampling both players and weekly performances.
+We can re-use most of the proof from the last section, except that there is one crucial difference.
+Where we could fairly assume that players would perform at their long-term means for the week in Rotisserie, the same assumption cannot necessarily be made for head-to-head formats.
+Head-to-head matchups are weekly affairs, and performances can vary significantly from one week to the next.

+We don't know weekly performances, so how should we treat them?
+Well, consider the following two scenarios
+- Your opponent has Joel Embiid.
+He will score either $60$, $70$, or $80$ points across the week
+- You don't know if your opponent has Jayson Tatum, Joel Embiid, or Luka Doncic.
+Tatum will score $60$ points, Embiid will score $70$, and Doncic will score $80$

+From your perspective, these two scenarios are exactly the same.
+This suggests that we should be treating randomness across weeks in exactly the same way as we treated randomness across players, and sample for both of them.
 Below, see how metrics for blocks change when we do so

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f